Hippoangel/Self_Supervised_Learning_with_RHEED/README.md

 ## What is RHEED?
  >RHEED(Reflection High Energy Electrion Diffraction) is one of methodology to  characterize the surface of crystalline materials.
 RHEED shot the electron beam by its special gun to surface of materials, which makes reflected electrons.
 These reflected electrons collides with detector and it makes unique pattern depend on the matterials.

- The patterns have been analysized by numerous of ML like PCA, really classical method to classify the matterial's pattern and understand its property.
-And we adopted the art-of-state method Self-Supervised Learning method proposed by Google and Meta.
+ The patterns have been analysized by numerous metohd based on ML like PCA, really classical method to classify the matterial's pattern and understand its property.
+And we adopted the art-of-state method Self-Supervised Learning method developed by Google and Meta.

 ## What is Self-Supervised Learning?

 > The CNN was a kind of revolution to computer vision area.
 But it has really critical problems.
-That is that it is too expensive to create proper dataset and its labeling even a real laboratory doesn't have enough money to classify the data.
-Because it spend so much time of poor graduate student Google and Meta proposed the algorithms for computer to understand the difference of images and calculate its loss to classify the images by computer even labels for data is not required.
+That is it is too expensive to create corresponding dataset desire to analysis and label, even a real laboratory doesn't have enough financial power to classify the data by experts.
+Because it spend so much time of poor graduate student, Google and Meta proposed the algorithms for computer to understand the difference of images and calculate its loss to classify the images even labels for data is not required.

 These algorithms was crucial to diagnose the COVID-19.
 Unlikely the time of graduate student is cheap, time of Doctors are expensive to label thousands X-ray picture. the time of physicist is priceless, we made accepted this algorithms for RHEED.